hassan123-raza/financial-consumer-complaints-dashboard-using-Power-BI/README.md

 📊 Financial Consumer Complaints Dashboard using Power BI

-This Power BI project analyzes real-world complaint data from the Consumer Financial complaints.
-It visualizes trends, by highlighting consumer financial complaints in different sectors such as complaints by state, complaints by products, complaints by media, complaints by issues, consumer disputed and showcases resolution outcomes.
+This Power BI project analyzes real-world complaint data from the Consumer Financial complaints data It visualizes trends, highlights different sectors like complaints by issues, states, media etc and showcases resolution outcomes.

 🔧 Tools Used
 Power BI

 Excel (for data preprocessing)